You may skip this section if you have purchased a preprogrammed kit.

 The Arduino IDE is an easy-to-use C++ compiler specially adapted to programming Arduino-compatible microcontrollers.
 You do not actually need to know how to program because all the IoT Kits software is ready-to-run.
 The IDE will upload the IoT Kits firmware to the microcontroller used in the kits.

 There are many Arduino IDE tutorials online.
 Try this YouTube tutorial from www.opensourcehardware.com: https://www.youtube.com/watch?v=YDkdVZ7e3OY

 After installing the IDE you must install the ESP8266 core that enables the microcontroller used in the kits to understand the Arduino code.

 - Download and install the Arduino Integrated Development Environment (IDE) on your PC.
 The latest is at www.arduino.cc/en/Main/Software.
-Select “Windows Installer, for Windows XP and up” or “Mac OS X 10.8 Mountain Lion or newer”.
+Select “Windows Win 7 and newer” or “Mac OS X 10.10 or newer”.
 You can make a contribution if you wish or you can select “Just download”.

 - Start the Arduino IDE and open File | Preferences.
 Check “Display Line Numbers” and “Enable Code Folding”.
 See the Preferences screenshot below for guidance.

 - Add the ESP8266 core with the instructions in the steps below.
 The latest instructions are at https://github.com/esp8266/Arduino#installing-with-boards-manager

 - Enter http://arduino.esp8266.com/stable/package_esp8266com_index.json into “Additional Board Manager URLs” field.
 You can copy from this web page and paste it into the IDE to avoid typing errors.
 Close the Preferences dialog.

 - From the Tools | Board menu, select LOLIN(WEMOS) D1 R2 & mini as your microprocessor.
 See the Tools/Board screenshot for reference.